 New customers only.
 18+, BeGambleAware.org.
 Min deposit £10.
 Money back as bonus.
 Wagering requirements: Sportsbook 3x at min. odds of 1.40 (2/5), Casino 25x.
 Only one bonus can be used at a time, Sportsbook bonus must be wagered before using the Casino, unless the bonus has been forfeited.
 Bonus will expire after 7 days of opt-in

-As far as the Champions League goes, Betway offer a competitive package.
+As far as the Champions League goes, QuinnBet offers a competitive package.
 Punters can select from a wide range of markets, while they’ll also be able to dive into lots of Champions League pre-game stats.
-Another reason as to why Betway make our top ten is the fact that they tend to offer specific Champions League bonuses, which is not something that every site out there does.
+Another reason as to why QuinnBet make our top ten is the fact that they sometimes offer specific Champions League bonuses, which is not something that every site out there does.

 This market allows punters to bet on which team they think will win the tournament.
-Many punters choose to bet on this market before the competition has begun, though players can still select the winner in the Champions League outright betting market all the way up until the final.
+Many punters choose to bet on this market before the competition has begun, though players can still select the winner in the Champions League outright odds betting market all the way up until the final.
+MansionBet is our number one pick for Champions League outright odds.

 As with all football betting, the standard result bet is popular when it comes to the Champions League.
-‘Win/Draw/Win simply allows punters to bet on whether the match will end in a home win, a draw or an away win.
+1X2 simply allows punters to bet on whether the match will end in a home win, a draw or an away win.
+Betfred has some of the best 1X2 prices.

 ‘Both Teams to Score’, which is commonly referred to as ‘BTTS’, allows punters to bet on whether both teams will score in the match.
-If players choose BTTS – YES, then both the home and the away team must score in order for them to collect, while if they opt for BTTS – NO, at least one of the sides must fail to find the net for a win to achieved.
+If players choose BTTS – Yes, then both the home and the away team must score in order for them to collect, while if they opt for BTTS – No, at least one of the sides must fail to find the net for a win to achieved.
+Choose Betfair for decent BTTS Yes/No prices.

 Champions League betting can be an excellent way to enhance the viewing experience.
 The competition itself is already exciting, but it can be more so if there’s a bet involved.
 For many, fun bets do the job, but for others, it’s more serious.
 If you’re someone who’d like to take Champions League betting a little more seriously then here are some things to consider.

-The Champions League is a massive competition for everybody involved, everybody wants to do well in it and perform on the big stage, but the fact of the matter is that for some teams, it’s never going to be a priority beyond a certain stage.
+Manager/team preferences/team news The Champions League is a massive competition for everybody involved, every team wants to do well in it and perform on the big stage, but the fact of the matter is that for some teams, it’s never going to be a priority beyond a certain stage.
 Different teams and different managers have different priorities/preferences.

 On the face of it, one team may seem like a good bet, but without checking, you may not realise that they’re prioritising a big league game that’s just around the corner and thus numerous changes could be made to preserve the fitness of key players.It’s important to be aware of the preference and priorities of different teams at any given stage of the Champions League.
 Doing this can allow punters to better appraise Champions League betting odds and thus make better decisions.